3liz/docker-php/README.md

 Images providing a PHP environment, with some preloaded extension.

 Three flavour of images are available:
-- cli
+- `3liz/liz-php-cli` : provides only the php shell command
-- fpm
+- `3liz/liz-php-php` : launch a PHP-FPM server (fast-cgi)
-- web, which include a web server and php-fpm
+- `3liz/liz-php-web` : launch a web server (nginx) and php-fpm

 And each of them are available in version 7.4, 8.1, 8.2 and 8.3.